lorabridge2/lorabridge/README.md

 ## Known issues and limitations

-- Range extension is available only for uplink communication (e.g. Zigbee sensor values)
 - Range extensions over large distances may likely cause data loss&latency due to Zigbee sensor data rate exceeding the LoRaWAN link data rate.
 - Operation has been verified with a small subset of sensors supported by Zigbee2MQTT
-- LoRaWAN reception might become instable due to lack of realtime support in Raspberry PI OS

 ## License